essembeh/gnome-extensions-cli/README.md

 # Features

 - You can install any extension available on [Gnome website](https://extensions.gnome.org)
+- Use *DBus* to communicate with *Gnome Shell* like the Firefox addon does
+  - Also support non-DBus installations if needed
 - Automatically select the compatible version to install for your Gnome Shell
 - Automatic Gnome Shell restart if needed
-- Simple update command to keep your extensions up-to-date
+- Update all your extensions with one command: `gnome-extensions-cli update`
-- You can also uninstall, enable and disable extensions
+- You can also uninstall, enable and disable extensions and open preferences
-- Handles extensions installed on the system (with `apt install`) to automatically update them

 # Install